Table of Contents

 - Talk about the dangers of oversharing and keeping personal details (address, location, birthday, etc) private

-- Tell your kids they can always come to you or a trusted adult if they ever experience anything inappropriate or troubling online
+- Reassure your students that they can always come to you or a trusted adult if they ever experience anything inappropriate or troubling online

-Be on all the same apps your students are using:
+Be on all the same apps your students are using

 - Read Smart Social's App Guides for 100+ Popular Teen Apps

-- Download each app your student wants to use or is already using
+- Download each app your student wants to use or is already using, familiarize yourself with it, and decide if it’s appropriate for your family

 - Familiarize yourself with the safety/privacy settings available on each app